 Some people think that kelp is a good source of selenium, but it really isn’t.
 However, I think I found the source of that misinformation.
 That same study that showed kelp raised the level of iodine concluded that kelp was also a good source of selenium.
 Unfortunately, if you read the whole study (rather than just the abstract), you see that the group of cattle being fed kelp maintained their adequate selenium status while the control group’s selenium status went down.
 That’s a pretty flimsy reason to conclude that kelp is a good source of selenium.
 The kelp did NOT raise the selenium level of the cattle being fed selenium.

 Thorvin kelp has 0.5 ppm selenium.
 Compare that to Sweetlix Meat Maker, which has 50 ppm selenium and the Sweetlix cattle mineral with 24 ppm, and you can see that kelp will do nothing to increase the selenium level of an animal that is actually deficient.
 Yes, the goat mineral has 100 times more selenium in it than kelp.

 I’ve also been asked if kelp has so much iron it that it can bind with copper, causing copper deficiency in goats.
 I did not find anything in my research to understand where this came from, but the numbers do not support this assertion.

-Thorvin kelp has 622 ppm iron, whereas Sweetlix Meat Maker has 1.25%, which is 12,500 ppm, so the goat mineral has 20 times more iron in it than kelp, meaning there is no way the level of iron in kelp could be dangerously high.
+Thorvin kelp has 622 ppm iron, whereas up until 2019 Sweetlix Meat Maker had 1.25%, which is 12,500 ppm, so the goat mineral had 20 times more iron in it than kelp, meaning there is no way the level of iron in kelp could be dangerously high.
 At the time of this edit in October 2019, Sweetlix no longer lists iron in the nutritional analysis of the product, and considering the fact that my goats consumed that mineral daily for many years, I don’t think the level of iron was dangerously high.